JPearson-dev/aes-ohio-outages/README.md

 3. If the incident data has changed (new outages appeared, or existing ones dropped off), the changes are committed to the `data` branch.
 4. Git's version history acts as a time-series database.

+For more background on the methodology powering this repository, see Simon Willison's 5-minute lightning talk on [Git scraping](https://www.youtube.com/watch?v=2CjA-03yK8I) from 2021, which demonstrates using this pattern to track PG&E outages.

 ## ⚖️ Policy & Acceptable Use

 *If you represent AES Ohio or GitHub and disagree with this understanding, please contact a project maintainer or submit an Issue on this GitHub project.*